 This is the first formula-style seat on this list.
-For any avid F1 racer, this is a great choice to add that extra layer of immersion.
+For any avid Formula 1 racer, this is a great choice to add that extra layer of immersion.
 Although there is a formula-style bias, this will be more than sufficient for a GT racing lover.

 The design is a single-piece polymer style material that provides sufficient stiffness for any Sim Racing application.
 The fabric on the seat is lined with GRP high-quality material and fabrics made of 3D fabric – offering a breathable material that helps increase comfort during longer racing stints.

 The seat comes with the mounting brackets required that allow the recline to be adjusted to a full-blown formula-style position or a slightly more upright position.
-One thing that must be noted is that unlike the other seats on this list, there are no harness options.
-Although, the large seat width and the deep curve will keep you well secured within the seat.
-Also, this is one of the lightest seats on this list coming in just over six kilograms.
+One thing that must be noted is that, unlike the other seats on this list, there are no harness options.
+Although, the large seat width and the deep curve will keep you well-secured within the seat.
+Also, this is one of the lightest seats on this list coming in at just over six kilograms.

-If your looking for a formula-style seat that can cover all your other racing needs but not suffer on the quality then this is definitely a seat to try out on your rig.
+If you’re looking for a formula-style seat that can cover all your other racing needs but not suffer on the quality then this is definitely a seat to try out on your rig.

 |STYLE: Rally||BRAND: OMP|

 Coming in with FIA Homologation and the prestigious WRC name, this seat will help you feel like the next Colin McRae.
 One of many on this list to be usable in the real world of motorsport, it also boasts HANS compatibility for maximum safety if you’re looking to use it outside of your rig.